 Please report the bug to the MEGA development team immediately using the Bug Report submission form on the MEGA website.
 User-submitted bug reports are invaluable to the MEGA development team.
 Due to limited resources, you may not receive a reply to your bug report immediately, but we can assure you that each bug report will be addressed and responded to as soon as possible by a member of the MEGA development team.

-X11 is a program that comes with MacOSX Leopard and is essential for displaying MEGA on the Mac.
+X11 is a program that comes with MacOS X and is essential for displaying the Wine and Wineskin versions of MEGA (MEGA7 and earlier) on the Mac.
 If you close X11 MEGA will close as well.

 Yes, starting in version 4, we have built support for a multi-user environment, which will allow each user of the same computer to keep his/her customized settings, including file locations, window sizes, choice of genetic code table, and previously-used analysis options.
 This feature will facilitate educational and laboratory usage where a single computer is often shared by multiple users.

 Simply right-click on the file with the FAS extension to navigate to the properties item.
 You can then select the program that you wish to associate with that extension.

 You must identify which taxa have no common sites with others, and then remove them in order to continue your computing.
 Please follow this procedure to check the number of common sites between taxa:

 The number in the matrix indicates the number of common sites between sequences that are available for analysis.
 When this number is zero, there are no common sites.
 To get around this problem, you may want to eliminate some sequences.
 In addition, the use of the "Pairwise-Deletion" option for handling alignment gaps and missing data may also be employed.

 MEGA can only be used over the network if the directory where MEGA EXE is stored is available for reading (not writing).
 The user does not need writing privileges on the network.
 If your bug report indicates that you have an unreliable network connection, then it will be impossible to use MEGA reliably.